woruo27/woruo27/README.md

 ### Hi there 👋

-I'm 沃若 (woruo), learning **Software Engieering** in [Beijing Institute of Technology, Zhuhai 🏫](https://www.bitzh.edu.cn/).

-As most people know, I like **competitive programming**.
-Got bronze medal 🥉 in ICPC EC-Final 2019.
+I'm 沃若 (woruo)!
+As most people know, I love **competitive programming**.
+Got bronze medal 🥉 in ICPC Asia East Continent Final 2019.

-Dreaming to be a full stack developer and a beautiful girl 🏳️‍⚧️.
+Dreaming to be a great teacher and a beautiful girl 🏳️‍⚧️.

 [Mail to me](mailto:woruo@woruo.online)